VAT refunds on aids and appliances used by people with disabilities

 Buying and adapting a vehicle

 You can claim remission or repayment of vehicle registration tax (VRT), repayment of VAT on the purchase of a vehicle and repayment of VAT on the cost of adapting a vehicle, up to a maximum amount.
 You can find out more in our document on Tax relief for disabled drivers and passengers.

 How to apply

-You can also apply by completing form VAT61a (pdf) and returning it to Revenue's Central Repayments Office (see 'Where to apply' below).
+You can also apply by completing form VAT61a (pdf) and returning it to Revenue's Central Repayments Office (see 'Further information' below).